 A "Shot on iPhone" image captured by an iPhone user

-Photos from the 10 winners will be featured on Apple billboards in select cities, in Apple retail stores, and on Apple's website and social media accounts.
-Each of the winners will receive a licensing fee from Apple.
+Winning images will be featured on billboards in select cities, Apple retail stores, and online on Apple Newsroom and Apple's social media accounts.
+Apple will select a total of 10 winners.

 Apple says photos can be captured straight from the camera, edited through Apple's editing tools in the Photos app, or edited with third-party photo editing software.